Friend Drops Bluetooth Speaker in Lake - AITA for Refusing to Loan It?

 Comment from u/bookworm_explorer

 Establishing boundaries is crucial in any relationship, particularly when personal belongings or feelings are involved.
-Researchers highlight that clear boundaries can prevent future misunderstandings and foster respect.
 The user may benefit from setting specific guidelines around lending items to friends, clearly communicating their feelings about responsibility and accountability.

-To implement this, the user can take Immediate steps today by discussing their feelings about the incident with their friend.
-In the Short-term (1–2 weeks), they can make a list of items they are comfortable lending and share that with their friend.
-Longer-term (1–3 months), assessing the relationship's dynamics will help ensure that both parties feel valued and understood.
+To implement this, the user can take immediate steps today by discussing their feelings about the incident with their friend.
+In the short term (1–2 weeks), they can make a list of items they are comfortable lending and share that with their friend.
+In the longer term (1–3 months), assessing the relationship's dynamics will help ensure that both parties feel valued and understood.

 Comment from u/gamer_gal77